PowerShell/platyPS/docs/developer/platyPS/platyPS.schema.md

             ```
         // if supports workflow parameters
         ### <WorkflowCommonParameters>
-        {{ Workflow common parameters text, would be ingored during maml generation }}
+        {{ Workflow common parameters text, would be ignored during maml generation }}

         // if supports common parameters
         ### <CommonParameters>
-        {{ Common parameters text, would be ingored during maml generation }}
+        {{ Common parameters text, would be ignored during maml generation }}

     ## INPUTS
     // for every input type